EricGebhart/Simple_Process_REPL/README.md

 Everything you want to do must be a python function imported into the repl.
-From there, everything is composable from symbol/words These user functions can also be defined in an spr file or even the YAML config file.
+From there, everything is composable from symbol/words These user functions can also be defined in an spr file or even in the YAML config file.

 It has a really, really stupid parser.
 All it can do execute a list of symbols, or call a special symbol with everything that follows.
 It does know the difference between